-Study and Drug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results phases was 22% and 16%, respectively.
-While 13% and 40% of patients in the low- and high-dose groups, respectively, discontinued from the study due to adverse events during the fixed-dose phase, only 4.5% and 8.8% of patients in the low- and high-dose groups, respectively, discontinued during the flexible-dosing phase.
+Study and Drug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results While 13% and 40% of patients in the low- and high-dose groups, respectively, discontinued from the study due to adverse events during the fixed-dose phase, only 4.5% and 8.8% of patients in the low- and high-dose groups, respectively, discontinued during the flexible-dosing phase.
 Adverse events tended to occur more frequently during the initial three weeks and there were more adverse events reported in the high-dose group.
 Overall, 33% of patients gained at least 7% of their baseline weight.
-More patients experienced weight gain with continued flexible-dose therapy (4/63 patients during fixed-dose phase vs. 20/56 patients during the flexible-dose phase).
+More patients experienced weight gain with continued flexible-dose therapy (4/63 patients during fixed-dose phase vs 20/56 patients during the flexible-dose phase).
 The mean weight gain at week-3 was 1kg; while the mean weight gain at week-27 was 2.8 kg.
 There were no clinically significant changes in lipid profiles with either of the two dose groups.
 QT prolongation was not observed during the fixed-dose phase, while one case occurred during the flexible-dosing phase.
-Secondary: Not reported Stewart et al 187 Ziprasidone 20 mg daily initially, titrated to 80 mg daily for three weeks, followed by flexible dosing in the range of 20 mg to 160 mg daily (low- dose group) vs PH Children and adolescents, aged 10 to 17 years, with a manic or mixed episode of bipolar I disorder or with schizophrenia or N=63 3 weeks fixed dose period/ 24 weeks flexible dose period Primary: Children's Global Assessment Scale (CGAS) Secondary: Not reported Primary: At week-3, the mean increase in CGAS score from baseline was 14.4 in the low-dose group compared with a 17.4 increase observed in the high-dose group (P value not reported).
-While there no one scored at the level of normal functioning (SGAS ≥70) at baseline, five patients scored ≥70 on the SCAS scale.
-Improvements in CGAS scores occurred as early as the first week of therapy.
+Secondary: Not reported Stewart et al 187 PH N=63 Primary: Primary: Zinnasidana 20 nan dailu iriti III.
+Obildon and Oalia fizza Children's Global At week three, the mean increase in CGAS score from baseline was Ziprasidone 20 mg daily initially, titrated to 80 mg daily for three Children and adolescents, 3 weeks fixed dose period/ 24 Assessment Scale (CGAS) 14.4 in the low-dose group compared to a 17.4 increase observed in the high-dose group (P value not reported). weeks, followed by flexible aged 10 to 17 weeks flexible (00/0) Ingri-dose group (F value not reported). dosing in the range of 20 mg to years, with a dose period Secondary: While there no one scored at the level of normal functioning (SGAS >70) 160 mg daily (low-dose group) manic or mixed Not reported at baseline, five patients scored ≥70 on the SCAS scale. episode of VS bipolar I Improvements in CGAS scores occurred as early as the first week of ziprasidone 40 mg daily initially, disorder or with schizophrenia or therapy. titrated to 160 mg daily for three schizoaffective Secondary: